Examining the Book of Abraham

 The Joseph Smith Egyptian Papers consist in part of the following: An "Egyptian Alphabet and Grammar", in which Joseph Smith attempted to "crack" the Egyptian language, and three "Translation Manuscripts", in which each page had an Egyptian symbol in the left-hand margin with the supposedly corresponding English text in the right.

-For example, below is a closer look at the papyrus section in question, along side a corrosponding page from the written manuscript.
+For example, below is a closer look at the papyrus section in question, along side a corresponding page from the written manuscript.
 Notice that not only do the same Egyptian symbols occur in both sources, but they both occur in the same order!
 Paragraph 1 = symbol 1, Paragraph 2 = symbol 2, etc., etc.

 We currently have three different "Translation Manuscripts".
 They are called such because each of these manuscripts have Egyptian symbols drawn in the left margin followed by English text to the right of the margin, as pictured above.

 The two translation manuscripts labeled "BAbr MS 1a" (in the handwriting of Frederick G. Williams) and "BAbr MS 1b" (in the handwriting of Warren Parrish) were written simultaneously from Joseph Smith's oral dictation.1 Each manuscript uses the same symbols, in the same order, and assigns nearly the exact same English text to each symbol.
 Unfortunately, our current extant BAbr MS 1a only covers Abr 1:4-2:6, and our current extant BAbr MS 1b only covers Abr 1:4-2:2.